-(1) If any of the application documents include false information, the applicant's admission will be cancelled even after he/she has enrolled.

-- (2) If those applicants who have applied with an official document certifying the expected date of the applicant's graduation but cannot graduate by the day before the date of admission to Osaka University, the applicant's admission will be cancelled. - (3) Applicants are recommended to become well acquainted with the Japanese language, culture, customs, and so on.
-Knowledge of the Japanese language will prove to be useful during your stay in Japan. - (4) After being awarded the MEXT Scholarship, the applicant is to follow the instructions of Osaka University as well as MEXT and proceed with visa and arrival procedures. - (5) The MEXT Scholarship shall be provided in accordance with the rules set forth by the Japanese Government. - (6) If a grantee desires to advance to a doctoral course from a master's course, he/she may have the term of his/her scholarship extended upon a successful examination by MEXT and Osaka University, provided that he/she has made outstanding academic achievement that meets certain criteria.
+- (1) If any of the application documents include false information, the applicant's admission will be cancelled even after he/she has enrolled. - (2) If those applicants who have applied with an official document certifying the expected date of the applicant's graduation but cannot graduate by the day before the date of admission to Osaka University, the applicant's admission will be cancelled. - (3) Applicants are recommended to become well acquainted with the Japanese language, culture, customs, and so on.
+Knowledge of the Japanese language will prove to be useful during your stay in Japan. - (4) After being awarded the MEXT Scholarship, the applicant is to follow the instructions of Osaka University as well as MEXT and proceed with visa and arrival procedures. - (5) The MEXT Scholarship shall be provided in accordance with the rules set forth by the Japanese Government. - (6) If a grantee desires to advance to the doctoral course from the master's course, he/she may have the term of his/her scholarship extended upon a successful examination by MEXT and Osaka University, provided that he/she has made outstanding academic achievement that meets certain criteria.
+This will be implemented according to the proceeding of the program. - (7) Students currently enrolled in the master's course for this program who apply for the doctoral course will be given priority, but this does not mean that other applicants are not competitive candidates as well, provided that there are openings.